jharwell/fordyca/README.md

    and modify it (in *your* home directory somewhere) so your shell understands the syntax.

-2. Run the bash script to clone and build the project:
+3. On an MSI cluster node (*NOT* a login node), run the bash script to build the project (note that you may want to tweak the cmake defines in the script, or use your own script, depending on what types of experiments you are running).
+If you are not sure if you need to do this, ask!

-        clone-and-build-clean.sh /path/to/project/root
+        /home/gini/shared/swarm/bin/fordyca-build-default.sh /path/to/project/root

-   The 1st argument is the path (relative or absolute) to the location where you want the project repos to live (they will all be cloned into that level).
+   The 1st argument is the path (relative or absolute) to the location where you cloned the project repos.

-   If you need to checkout a particular branch in the repo you can do that after running the script and then re-running make.

 # Troubleshooting